 …teach the National Curriculum in ensuring that children develop the fundamental skills allowing them to become successful in a range of different disciplines in sport.

 Through PE lessons, children will develop essential movement skills including balance, agility and coordination where pupils learn the rules and tactics of team and competitive games which involves attacking, defending, travelling, possession and passing using different equipment.

 PE lessons will focus also on the teaching of essential life skills such as leadership, team work and cooperation, resilience, perseverance and self-regulation.
 Children also learn about the importance of keeping healthy and the impact that physical activity can have on their body and mind.
-The children take part in additional exercise through the weekly morning kick start club.
 Further opportunities are provided to our children allowing them to compete in sporting events.
-For example, the school’s football team participate in the West Yorkshire Police under 7’s football tournament and children also compete at the local school multi-skills competition.
+For example, children compete at the local school multi-skills competition.

 Specialist PE coaches teach PE alongside the teachers providing high quality lessons in gymnastics, games/ athletics and dance.
 Children are provided with excellent modelling from adults to ensure they have a model of excellence, which they use to improve and refine their physical skills.

 Children are recognised for their improvement and progression made in PE.
 For example, our British Gymnastics specialist coach regularly assesses the children towards the proficiency gymnastic stages allowing them to receive a certificate for gymnastic achievement.

 In Physical Education, pupils will have the opportunity to: